IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 that the emulator AVD has sufficient disk storage configured:

 - In Android Studio open the AVD Manager via `Tools` > `AVD Manager`.
-- Edit the IndiGO AVD by clicking its pencil icon in the `Actions` column.
+- Edit the TomTom IndiGO AVD by clicking its pencil icon in the `Actions` column.
 - Click `Show Advanced Settings` and scroll down to the `Memory and Storage` section.
 Ensure these fields have at least the following values:
     - `RAM` : `3072 MB`